m-marini/wheellino/README.md

 - Medium flashing when client connected and no activity in place
 - Fast flashing when client connected and activity in place

+Wheelly status led:

+- Fixed red during MPU initialization
+- Fixed yellow during servo and scanner initialization
+- Single green blink when initialization completed

+- Blinking blue when active with no obstacle
+- Fast blinking green when there is a blocking obstacle in the back
+- Fast blinking yellow when there is a blocking obstacle in the front side
+- Fast blinking red when there are a full blocking obstacles
+- Blinking cyan when there is a non-blocking obstacle near front
+- Blinking magenta when there is a non-blocking obstacle in the very near front